14T/DateRangePicker/Readme.md

 - Uses **native SwiftUI `MultiDatePicker`**, hence No custom complicated UI
 - Lightweight and dependency-free
 - Includes example project for quick testing
+- Full dark mode support for a seamless appearance in both light and dark themes.

 ---